 A new society is formed

-At the inaugural meeting in Dublin on 13th July 1893 the aims of the society was put forward as
+At the inaugural meeting in Dublin on 13th July 1893, the aims of the society were put forward as

 - The preservation of Irish as the national language of Ireland and the extension of its use as a spoken language.

 - The study and publication of existing Gaelic literature, and the cultivation of modern literature in Irish.

 The founding members of the Society were Douglas Hyde, LLD.
 (1st President of the League) Charles Percy Bushe, James M. Cogan, Rev William Hayden S.J, Martin Kelly, John McNeill, Patrick O’ Brien, T.O.
 Russell and Patrick J. Hogan.